-His research interests revolve around sparse coding, graphical models, deep learning, and theoretical neuroscience.
+His research interests revolve around sparse coding, graphical models, signal processing, deep learning, and theoretical neuroscience.
 He has studied their applications primarily on spike sorting, receptive field estimation, quantum chemistry, and natural image statistics.

 Dr. rer. nat. in Machine Learning, 2016

 Carl von Ossietzky University of Oldenburg

 M.Sc. in Computational Science, 2012

 Dimploma in Mathematics, 2008